 Premium Select VS Comfort+

-Don’t confuse Premium Select with Comfort+ because the two are entirely different fare classes.
+Don’t confuse Premium Select with Delta Comfort Plus because the two are entirely different fare classes.
 Here are some of their main differences:

 - Premium Select is only offered on select long-haul international Delta flights while Comfort+ is offered on all Delta flights.

 - Premium Select seats have leg rests and have more pitch (distance of a seat to a seat in front of it) compared to Comfort+ seats.
 Basically, you have more legroom in Premium Select.

 - Food and beverage offerings for Premium Select are already set regardless of the distance of their routes unlike in Comfort+ where food and beverages vary based on distance flown.

 - There will be larger in-flight entertainment screens on Premium Select seats.